Ride IllinoisRide Illinois

 BikeSafetyQuiz Mini-Grants

-The sign-up (or renewal) forms have some more information and only a few brief questions.
-Every school that has applied over the past four years has been accepted.
+The application (for first-time applicants and renewing schools) include additional information and only a few questions.
+Every school that has applied over the past five years has been accepted.

-When you sign up, we’ll make your school’s own quiz copy, then send you a link for your students to use and another for you to check their results.
-(Renewing schools will continue to use the same quiz copy and links.)
-Once per semester (or once your students have completed the quiz), teachers report how many students completed the quiz, then Ride Illinois will send a check to your school!
+After reviewing each application, Ride Illinois will send a link to the requested quiz (for students) and another link to track completed quizzes (for teachers and administrators).
+Once per semester (or once students have completed the quiz), teachers report how many students completed the quiz, then Ride Illinois will send a check to your school!

 Still not convinced?!
 Download this overview document that summarizes the BSQ Mini-Grant program’s impact and growth since 2018.